 The SE-R package itself is both performance-minded and luxury-oriented.
 In addition to the more powerful engine and suspension upgrades, you get most of the Sentra SL’s creature features, such as power windows, locks, intermittent wipers and the LCD audio system display.
 You can add keyless, push-button ignition, leather, seat heaters and a sunrooof.

-Aluminum-trimmed pedals and orange backlighting for the gauges (very 370Z-ish) are included.
+Aluminum-trimmed pedals and orange backlighting for the gauges (very 370Z-ish) are also included.

 Of the others out there, probably the only one that’s known to be a 150,000 mile car (with decent treatment) is the Civic Si.

-Nothing against the Speed3; I like it a lot.
+Nothing against the Speed3.
 It is big fun.
 But 263 turbocharged hp flowing through the front wheels may not be the hot ticket five or six years down the road.
 I dig the GTI, too – but the fact is VW has had some issues with quality control.
-So has Mitsu.

-Kia seems solid – but the Forte is an all-new model and who knows what the deal will be with it?
-We won’t have a clue until five or six years from now.
+Kia seems solid – but the Forte is a new model and there’s no real way to know what the deal will be with it until five or six years from now.

 Nissan gives you a three-year/36,000 mile comprehensive warranty and five-year/60,000 mile coverage on the powertrain.
 This is par for the name brand Japanese stuff right now, although not as good as Kia (or Mitsubishi) provide.